matutosi/automater/vignettes/xlsx.md

 To run () automatically, use set_autofilter_freezepanel.rsc in rsc directory within automater package.

-- Save set_autofilter_freezepanel.rsc
-(and set_autofilter_freezepanel.command, then chmod set_autofilter_freezepanel.command "755" on Mac) to a directory.
+- Save set_autofilter_freezepanel.rsc to a directory.
-  You can set set_autofilter_freezepanel.rsc (and set_autofilter_freezepanel.command on Mac) by code below.
+  You can set set_autofilter_freezepanel.rsc by code below.

 ```r